Montgomery calls firing by Stars ‘appropriate,’ enters rehab

 “We are supportive of this decision by Jim and we hope that by pursuing this help, he and his family will be stronger for it,” Nill said in a statement issued by the team.
 “Out of respect for him and his family, we will not be commenting on this situation further.”

 The 50-year-old Montgomery was in his second season with Dallas after making the rare jump from college coaching at the University of Denver.
-The Stars made the second round of the playoffs with their rookie coach.
+The Stars made the second round of the playoffs with their rookie coach, losing in seven games in the second round to eventual champion St. Louis.

 Montgomery had two years left on his contract at $1.6 million per season.